Darling Downs: History

+In 2022, the Wieambilla police shootings took place, marking the first fundamentalist Christian terrorist attack in Australia.

 Geography

 The largest city and commercial centre of the Darling Downs is Toowoomba about 132 km west of Brisbane.
 Other towns situated on what is now called The Downs include Dalby, Warwick, Stanthorpe, Wallangarra, Goondiwindi, Oakey, Miles, Pittsworth, Allora, Clifton, Cecil Plains, Drayton, Millmerran, Nobby, and Chinchilla.
 The New England Highway, Gore Highway and the Warrego Highway traverse the region.
 The Toowoomba Second Range Crossing has been constructed so that heavy traffic can avoid passing through Toowoomba.
 Coolmunda Dam, Leslie Dam, Cooby Dam, Perseverance Dam, Cressbrook Dam, Storm King Dam and the Glenlyon Dam are some of the major water storage facilities in the area.
 West of Toowoomba is the Toowoomba Wellcamp Airport.

 The Darling Down is situated in the drainage basins of the Condamine River and Maranoa River and tributaries.
 The Condamine River flood plain is noted for its good soils formed by basaltic alluvium.
 On the northern boundaries of the Downs are the Bunya Mountains and the Bunya Mountains National Park.
 The region to the north is the South Burnett and the Maranoa lies to the west.
 A section of the western downs lies over coal deposits of the Surat Basin.
 Towards the coast, the mountains of the Scenic Rim form the headwaters of the westward flowing Condamine.